moldedbits/java-style-guide/README.markdown

 ## Spacing

-Spacing is especially important in raywenderlich.com code, as code needs to be easily readable as part of the tutorial.
+Spacing is especially important in MoldedBits code, as code needs to be easily readable as part of the tutorial.
 Java does not lend itself well to this.

 ### Indentation